openshift/enhancements/enhancements/machine-api/converting-machine-api-to-cluster-api.md

 * If a Machine API resource already exists and a Cluster API resource is created, the admission will succeed only if the spec authoritative field is set to `MachineAPI`

 Deletion of resources will not be monitored by the admission controller.

+### Topology Considerations

+#### Hypershift / Hosted Control Planes

+This proposal does not affect HyperShift.
+HyperShift does not leverage Machine API.

+#### Standalone Clusters

+This cluster is aimed at standalone clusters that leverage Machine API.
+Typically this indicates that they were installed using the Installer-Provisioned-Infrastructure path, however, we understand that a subset of User-Provisioned-Infrastructure installed clusters retro-fit MachineSets on day 2.

+#### Single-node Deployments or MicroShift

+Single Node and MicroShift do not leverage Machine API.

 ### Implementation Details/Notes/Constraints